John-Lluch/SWRevealViewController/README.md

 ## Requirements

-* iOS 5.1 or later.
+* iOS 5.1 through iOS 7.0 or later.
 * ARC memory management.

 ## Usage

+`SWRevealViewController` attempts to provide an updated cocoaPods file and consistent tag versioning, but it is not actively updated on the cocoapods-specs repository.

-`SWRevealViewController` can either be installed in your project using [CocoaPods](http://cocoapods.org/) or by copying the following to your project:
+The easier way to install it is by copying the following to your project:
 * SWRevealViewController.h
 * SWRevealViewController.m